 VIII.
 Meritorious nominees not selected in a given year may be held over for consideration by the Committee on Leadership and Management for the next year.
 The names of these nominations will be conveyed to the Honors and Awards Program office.

 IX.
 Only one person shall receive the award in any year and a recipient may receive the honor only once.

 X. The recipient shall be presented with an appropriate wall plaque and a certificate.

 XI.
-Members of CPP and the Committee on Leadership and Management shall not be eligible for this award.
+Members of CAP and the Committee on Leadership and Management shall not be eligible for this award.

 To nominate, submit the following:

 - A cover letter, signed by the nominator